swiftlang/swift-evolution/proposals/0244-opaque-result-types.md

   opaque type when the underlying type is known.
 - Similarly, inferred return types wouldn't provide any semantic abstraction once the type is inferred.
 Code that calls the function would still see the full concrete type, allowing clients to rely on unintentional details of the concrete type, and the implementation would be bound by ABI and source compatibility constraints if it needed to change the return type.
 Module interfaces and documentation would also still expose the full return type, meaning they don't get the benefit of the shorter notation.

 We see opaque return types as not only sugar for syntactically heavy return types, but also a tool for writing clearer, more resilient APIs.
-Return type inference would achieve the former but not the latter.
+Return type inference would achieve the former but not the latter, while also introducing another compile-time performance footgun into the language.

 ### Syntax for opaque return types